 UW Tacoma's innovative Criminal Justice major emphasizes social justice, diversity, community partnerships, systems thinking and skill development.
 Students are sensitized to the human impact of crime, including differential impact across social identities and locations.
 A social justice lens is adopted, with a focus on harm reduction, rehabilitative and restorative approaches to crime and justice.

-The criminal justice curriculum is positioned to provide knowledge and skills to students who plan to seek employment with agencies that provide services for the children and families of the incarcerated as well as law enforcement and correctional settings.
+The criminal justice curriculum is positioned to provide knowledge and skills to students who plan to seek employment with agencies that provide services for the children of Criminal Justice involved parents as well as law enforcement and correctional settings.
 Rooted in a social work program with expertise in working with children, youth and families, this program will offer a unique focus on criminal justice from an ecological and social justice perspective allowing students to implement evidence-based models in a variety of criminal justice settings.
 Graduates of this major may decide to continue on for advanced degrees in disciplines such as social work, law or criminal justice.